pgaskin/pulseaudio-win32/README.md

     If you attempted to run pulseaudio with the `--system` option manually or otherwise created conflicting files in ProgramData, delete them and start the service again.
+  - **Invalid argument errors when attempting to create the Unix socket for the system service** This is caused by file permission errors when PulseAudio cannot delete or write to the socket file or the directory it's in.
+Try deleting the ProgramData folder for PulseAudio and restarting the service.
 - **Installer**
   - **The service does not get installed and/or started** Try installing it manually from the command line with `pasvc install`.